-In total, Utah Youth Village operates five Family Homes, one for teenage boys, one for latency-aged girls, one for teenage girls, and two for latency-aged boys.
+In total, Utah Youth Village operates four Family Homes.
 Our homes are located along the Wasatch Front and are staffed with full-time married couples who live in each home.

 Youth attend public school, do chores, and work toward graduation.
 After graduation, most return to their families, or live with a Village foster family.
 If they are 18, the Village prepares them for self-sufficiency.

 We teach the youth in our care how to live in a normal, healthy family environment.
 They learn to overcome their chaotic backgrounds and to behave appropriately.
 In the end, their school performance improves, they mature, and they have the skills necessary to succeed at home, in school and on the job.

 - Six to eight children per home

 - Children range in age from 6 – 18